They say…

 Real Ale in a Bottle has been added very recently and, as in Maldon, they bottle by hand – the brewery’s Roger Humphreys tells me he thinks they’re the only brewer in Cumbria bottling on site.
 At the moment two RAIBs are on offer – the brewery’s popular Kirkstile Gold and this dark delight.

-Grasmoor Dark is a Maris Otter-based beer, with additional crystal and chocolate malts and Progress and Challenger hops.
+Grasmoor Dark is a Maris Otter-based beer, with additional crystal and malts and Progress and Challenger hops.
 It’s a dark brown colour with a red tinge and pours with a creamy off-white head.
 Herbs and spices dominate a fruity aroma with a trace of roast, leading to a complex, quite dry palate with malted milk and roast notes and burry hops emerging over smooth chocolate.

-A very creamy swallow is followed by a chocolate and roast almond finish with interestingly tangy herbal hops.
+A very creamy swallow is followed by a bitter and roast almond finish with interestingly tangy herbal hops.
 Overall it’s a dark but not at all sweet beer that’s unusual and very tasty.
 Perhaps the local fells inspire a certain rugged grittiness – Grasmoor is the highest peak hereabouts and its name, continuing the porcine theme of the previous review, derives from the Old Norse for “wild boar”.

 Read more about this beer at ratebeer.com: http://www.ratebeer.com/Ratings/Beer/Beer-Ratings.asp?BeerID=81643